DanaMW/PowerShell-TuneUp/README.md

 - Usage: `CLEARLOGS -SILENT 1`

 ---
+## Cycle-Background

+<a><p align=center>Working on a background script because i have 470 backgrounds and I want to control the minutes between.
+Windows 10 does not seem to display all the images and this stupid thing might help me figure out why.</p></a>

+- Usage: `Cycle-background`

+---
 ## Get-Files

 <a><p align=center>A script I call from the other scripts.
 Just a DIR sort of replacement.
 With colors.
 I call it from the root group files.
 It works but is a very old and simple example.</p></a>